 Limni Vouliagmenis by Night

-As much as I love this lake, it has become very popular among tourists in recent years, especially during the summer months.
+This is especially the case during the summer months.
 Daytime admission to Limni Vouliagmenis costs €12 per person and the lake can get very crowded.

 Sip Freddo Espressos at the Margi Pool